-If the content or request made in this email seems unusual in any way, please contact the sender, via phone or in-person,
+If the content or request made in this email seems unusual in any way, please contact the sender, via phone or in-person, to verify that this is a legitimate request.

 Underground it!

 Linda T. Professor Emerita UA History Department